Purpose:

 - Follower RSSx: Blinking green LED (synchronized with the leader).

-- The maximum distance of RSS Transmitter signal wiring is 100 feet (33m).
+- The maximum distance of Transmitter signal wiring is 100 feet (33m).

 - The maximum DC homerun roundtrip distance for a single Core RSS Transmitter is 300 meters.